databricks/databricks-dbutils-scala/README.md

 ## Interface stability

-During the [Experimental](https://docs.databricks.com/release-notes/release-types.html) period, Databricks is actively working on stabilizing the Databricks SDK for Java's interfaces.
-API clients for all services are generated from specification files that are synchronized from the main platform.
+During the [Experimental](https://docs.databricks.com/release-notes/release-types.html) period, Databricks is actively working on stabilizing the Databricks Utilities for Scala's interfaces.
 You are highly encouraged to pin the exact dependency version and read the [changelog](https://github.com/databricks/databricks-sdk-java/blob/main/CHANGELOG.md) where Databricks documents the changes.
 Databricks may have minor [documented](https://github.com/databricks/databricks-sdk-java/blob/main/CHANGELOG.md) backward-incompatible changes, such as renaming the methods or some type names to bring more consistency.

 ## Disclaimer
 - The product is in preview and not intended to be used in production;